shivkatakam/music-analytics-portfolio/README.md

 | TikTok     | 88000         | 0.45              |
 | AppleMusic | 20000         | 15.5              |

---->

 ## Recommendation
-Put marketing behind Apple Music because it has the highest save rate (15.5%) — strong fan intent — even though its raw stream count is lower than TikTok-driven tracks.
+Put marketing behind Slow Static by the Vale because it has the highest save rate (15.5%) — strong fan intent — even though its raw stream count is lower than TikTok-driven tracks.
 TikTok delivers reach but the weakest saves, so it's an awareness play, not a fandom play.
+A stronger play may actually be Gasoline Sunday because it is right behind at a save rate of (14.36%) and has 2x the streams and the best playlist conversion.